keymanapp/help.keyman.com/developer/language/guide/glossary.md

 ## M {#m-glossary}

 ### Mnemonic Keyboard Layout
-In a mnemonic keyboard layout keys are identified by the character it prints out.
+In a mnemonic keyboard layout, contrary to a [positional keyboard layout](#toc-positional-keyboard-layout), keys are identified by the character it prints out.
 For example, the key that prints out the character **'z'**:

 * On a US English Keyboard, **'z'** is printed out by pressing K_Z (labeled 'Z' : the leftmost character key on the bottom row)
 * On a German Keyboard, **'z'** is printed out by pressing K_Y (labeled 'Z' : a key somewhat in the middle of the first row)
 * On a French Keyboard, **'z'** is printed out by pressing K_W (labeled 'Z' : the second key to the left of the first row)

-If we, for example, specified a Keyboard rule in Keyman Developer for a US layout (`+ K_Z  >  'z'`) and used that mnemonic layout with a German physical keyboard for key K_Y (where the keycap is labeled 'Z'), still a **'z'** will be printed out.
+If we, for example, specified a Keyboard rule in Keyman Developer for a US layout (`+ K_Z  >  'z'`) and used that mnemonic layout with a German physical keyboard, then to print out **'z'** the key K_Y (where the keycap is labeled 'Z') will have to be pressed.

 This means when we specify a key in a mnemonic layout we talk about a key that produces a certain output (e.g. 'z') no matter where it is positioned at in different keyboard layouts.